Darkness in El Dorado: Assessments

 In 2000, Tierney published Darkness in El Dorado, which accused geneticist James Neel and anthropologist Napoleon Chagnon of exacerbating a measles epidemic among the Yanomamo people, among other damning allegations.
 This work initially received good reviews and was nominated for a National Book Award.
 Many of Tierney's accusations against Chagnon were accepted as fact in a New York Times book review by science journalist John Horgan; the resulting political controversy resulted in Chagnon's early retirement.
-Anthropologist John Tooby of Slate, thought the book was internally inconsistent and suggested that it should have been identified as fiction.
+Anthropologist John Tooby of Slate thought the book was internally inconsistent and suggested that it should have been identified as fiction.

 Several inquiries related to Tierney's allegations against the researchers were conducted by the American Anthropological Association (AAA) and outside evaluators.
 Tierney's book was condemned by a number of academic researchers and professional associations, including the National Academy of Sciences, and the American Society of Human Genetics.
-The conclusion was that Tierney had fraudulently presented his allegations.
+They concluded that Tierney had fraudulently presented his allegations.

 Tierney's charges against Neel and Chagnon were initially investigated by the Peacock Commission, later known as the El Dorado Task Force, formed by the AAA.
 It supported Tierney and questioned the conduct of Neel and Chagnon; its findings were accepted by the AAA board in May 2002.

 Because of dissension within the organization, the AAA subsequently requested an outside investigative team.
 It said in its preliminary report that the "book appears to be deliberately fraudulent", and that "Patrick Tierney has misconstrued or misrepresented his primary sources to a considerable degree in an effort to support his allegations."
 The investigators concluded it was not Chagnon who committed any wrongdoing, but Tierney, who fraudulently altered evidence to support a story he either at best imagined or at worst manufactured.